confluentinc/cp-docker-images/docs/quickstart.rst

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For this tutorial, we'll run docker using the Docker client.
+For this tutorial, we'll run Docker using the Docker client.
 If you are interested in information on using Docker Compose to run the images, `we have docs for that too <addlink>`_.

 To get started, you'll need to first `install Docker and get it running <https://docs.docker.com/engine/installation/>`_.
 The CP Docker Images require Docker version 1.11 or greater.